-The study included 14 participants who completed the trial.
-Nine participants followed a modified Atkins keto diet, and 5 followed the dietary guidelines recommended by the National Institute on Aging (non-keto).
+The study included 14 participants who completed the trial; 9 participants followed a modified Atkins keto diet, and 5 followed the dietary guidelines recommended by the National Institute on Aging (non-keto).

 The Results: Does The Keto Zone Diet Improve Cognition?

-Within the participants who generated at least trace amounts of ketones on the keto diet, cognitive abilities improved significantly.
+Within the participants who generated trace amounts of ketones on the keto diet, cognitive abilities improved significantly.

-In fact, they found a large and statistically significant increase in Memory Composite Score between the baseline and week-6 assessment.
+In fact, researchers found a large and statistically significant increase in participant’s Memory Composite Score between the baseline and week-6 assessment.

-One reason this study is so promising is that medication protocols have produced dismal results for those with early and late Alzheimer’s.
+This study is so promising, because current medication protocols have produced dismal results for those with early and late Alzheimer’s.